WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 Can you time +10 keys without a meta comp?

 Yes.
-The gap between S-tier and A-tier is about 100 Archon points.
+The gap between S-tier and A-tier is small.
 Player skill matters more than comp at +10.
-A cracked Assassination Rogue (2860, B-tier) will outdps a mediocre Unholy DK.
-Meta comps matter at +15 and above where the timer is truly punishing.
+A great Windwalker Monk will outdps a mediocre Devourer DH.
+Meta comps start mattering at +15 where the timer gets punishing and at +20 where you need optimized group synergy.

 What dungeon is hardest in Season 1?